Are You Making Only the Minimum Payment on Credit Cards?

-The minimum payment on your credit card is determined by taking a percentage of your balance of your balance and charging you that percentage each month.
-This amount is a very small percentage of your balance, usually about three percent, and it would take you years to pay off your credit card if you followed this payment schedule.
-The minimum payment mostly covers the interest that you are paying on your credit card each month.
+Here's why: The minimum payment on your credit card is determined by taking a percentage of your balance and charging you that percentage each month.
+This amount is a very small portion of your balance, usually between 2-5%.

 Making Only Payments Has Negative Effects

 When you are only making minimum payments on your credit card, you are paying mostly interest.
 What's worse, your money isn't actively paying down any of your debt.

 Your credit score may also suffer, especially if you add to your balance by continuing to use your credit card.
 Keep in mind: The closer you are to your credit limit, the more negatively carrying debt will affect your credit score.

 To get out of credit card debt, you should set up a debt repayment plan, stop using your credit card, and pay more than the minimum balance.
 This can help you be more in control of your finances.

 Consider How Much You Are Paying in Interest